Form 1099-MISC & Independent Contractors

 - Report wages, tips and other compensation paid to an employee.

-- Report the employee's income and social security taxes withheld and other information.
-See General Instructions for Forms W-2 and W-3 (PDF) for more information.
+- Report the employee's income and Social Security taxes withheld and other information.

 - Report wage and withholding information to the employee and the Social Security Administration.
 The Social Security Administration shares the information with the Internal Revenue Service.

-- Generally used to report payments made in the course of a trade or business to a person who is not an employee or to an unincorporated business.
+- Report payments made in the course of a trade or business to a person who is not an employee or to an unincorporated business.

 - Report payments of $10 or more in gross royalties or $600 or more in rents or compensation.
 Report payment information to the IRS and the person or business that received the payment.